sdmirch/instagram-influencer-graph/README.md

-# Identifying Power-Middle Influencers on Instagram
-# Using Graph and Sentiment Analysis

 ![Title](images/Title_woname.png)

 ## tl;dr
 Power-Middle influencers on Instagram are a more effective and authentic option for marketing niche products to targeted communities.
 I created a methodology to select, construct, and analyze community networks within Instagram.
 Elite Power-Middle influencers were identified using social centrality measures and sentiment analysis of captions.
 Technologies used include Python, NetworkX, MongoDB, Selenium, and vaderSentiment.